-A. It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase.
+- A. It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase.
 Employees for whom the scale increase or the minimum increase is larger than the general compensatory increase shall receive the larger increase amount.
-Employees for whom the compensatory increase is the largest applicable wage increase under the Agreement shall receive the following increase amounts:

-- effective upon ratification: 2%, retroactive to July 1, 2016 for all employees active on payroll on the date of ratification

-- effective July 1, 2017: 2%

-- effective July 1, 2018: 2%
+Employees for whom the compensatory increase is the largest applicable wage increase under the Agreement shall receive the following increase amounts: - effective upon ratification: 2%, retroactive to July 1, 2019, for all Employees active on payroll on the date of ratification plus a one-time lump sum payment in the gross amount of \$700 or, in the case of part-time Employees, a pro-rated payment based on the average number of hours worked in the 14 weeks preceding ratification. - effective July 1, 2020: 2.25% plus a lump sum payment targeted at 0.5% of base wage rate as of June 30, 2020.
+The actual lump sum payment will track the funding level of the Company's management bonus ("AIP") plan, as determined by the Company, from 0% to 200% funded.
+For example, funding of the AIP at 90% would result in a lump sum of .45%.
+Funding of the AIP at 110% would result in a lump sum of .55%. - effective July 1, 2021: 2.5% plus a lump sum payment targeted at .5% of base wage rate as of June 30, 2021 with the actual payment calculated as described above.

-In the event the standard merit increase guidance for non-IAPE corporate staff exceeds 2% for FY2018 and/or FY2019 (increases on July 1, 2017 and July 1, 2018), the Company will agree to increase the minimum compensatory increase for IAPE-covered staff to match the non-union guidance for that fiscal year.
+In the event the standard merit increase guidance for non-IAPE corporate staff exceeds 2.25% for FY2020 or 2.5% for FY2021 (increases on July 1, 2020 and July 1, 2021), the Company will agree to increase the minimum compensatory increase for IAPE-covered staff to match the non-union guidance for that fiscal year, provided that any such increase to the compensatory increase will reduce the amount of any scheduled lump sum payment by the same additional percentage.
+For example, if the scheduled percentage increase is 2.25% plus a target lump sum of .5% and the salary guidance for that year is for 2.5%, the compensatory percentage increase shall increase to 2.5% and the target lump sum shall be reduced to .25%.
 Any adjustment based on guidance for non-union staff would not affect any other wage rate in this Agreement, such as scales, minimums, shift differentials, and stand-by pay.

-B. The compensatory increase shall apply to all employees, including temporary and nonregular part-time employees, subject to the hire date requirements otherwise applicable to full-time employees.

-C. Minimum Increase: Notwithstanding the above provision, or those found in Article III, each full-time Employee shall receive a minimum increase of \$20/wk in each year of the contract (retro to July 1, 2016 for employees on payroll on the date of ratification.)
+- B. The compensatory increase shall apply to all Employees, including temporary and non-regular part-time Employees, subject to the hire date requirements otherwise applicable to full-time Employees. - C. Minimum Increase: Notwithstanding the above provision or those found in Article III, each full-time Employee shall receive a minimum increase of \$20/wk in the first year of the contract (retroactive to July 1, 2019 for Employees on payroll on the date of ratification.)
+Effective July 1, 2020, the minimum increase will be \$22.50.
+Effective July 1, 2021, the minimum increase will be \$25.